Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Introduction

 \section{Introduction}

-The quintessential feature of deep convolutional neural networks is their ability to learn arbitrarily complex nonlinear mappings between high-dimensional input to a target output.
-This universal approximation feature is critically dependent on the nature of the activation function non-linearity used by each layer in the neural network.
-Training a neural network might be viewed as adjusting a set of parameters to scale, compress, dilate, combine and compose simple nonlinear activation functions to approximate a complex nonlinear target function.
+The quintessential feature of deep Convolutional Neural Networks (CNNs) is their ability to learn arbitrarily complex nonlinear mappings between high-dimensional Euclidean spaces \cite{hornik1989multilayer} \cite{leshno1993multilayer}.
+This universal approximation feature (\cite{scarselli1998universal}, \cite{392253}, \cite{cybenko1989approximation}, \cite{funahashi1989approximate}) is critically dependent on the nature of the activation function non-linearity used in each layer of the neural network.
+Training a neural network might be viewed as adjusting a set of parameters to scale, compress, dilate, combine and compose simple nonlinear activation functions to approximate the complex nonlinear target function.
+Thus, the use of more complex activation functions might allow the target function nonlinearity to be approximated using fewer neurons.
+This paper proposes an oscillating activation function called Growing Cosine Unit (GCU) that outperforms all known activation functions on benchmark datasets and allows function approximation tasks to be performed with fewer neurons.
+For example, the famous XOR problem can be solved with a single GCU neuron instead of 3 sigmoidal neurons \cite{sprinkhuizen1996error}.
+The GCU activation function has zeros only at isolated points and hence overcomes the \textquotedblleft neuron death problem\textquotedblright where the output of ReLU neurons get trapped at zero \cite{douglas2018relu}.

-The property of activation functions to be nonlinear is essential, since the composition of any finite number of linear functions is equivalent to a single linear function.
-Hence, the resultant network composed of purely linear neurons is equivalent to a single linear layer network limited to solving linearly separable problems.
+The nonlinearity of the activation function is essential, since the composition of any finite number of linear functions is equivalent to a single linear function.
+Hence any network however large but composed of purely linear neurons is equivalent to a single layer of linear neurons.
+Further networks of neurons with the linear activation function ($ g(z) = z $) are limited to solving linearly separable classification problems.
 Despite the critical importance of the nature of the activation function in determining the performance of neural networks, simple monotonic non decreasing nonlinear activation functions are universally used.
-In this work, we explore the effects of using oscillatory nonlinear activation functions in deep neural networks.
+In this paper, we explore the potential benefits of using oscillatory nonlinear activation functions in deep neural networks.